MIPLabCH/Graph-NonParam-Stats/README.md

 ### Core Module

-This repository hosts the core [FlowGSP](https://github.com/miki998/FlowGSP/) implementation powering the Statistical Testing on Directed Graphs by Surrogate Data Generation experiments and all reproducible figures from the paper.
+This repository uses the core module [FlowGSP](https://github.com/miki998/FlowGSP/) implementation powering the Statistical Testing on Directed Graphs by Surrogate Data Generation experiments and all reproducible figures from the paper.